Models of hypersurfaces and Bruhat-Tits buildings: Introduction

 Koll\'ar (\cite{Kollar97}) and Elsenhans and Stoll (\cite{ES}) study the problem, related to Problem \ref{prob:semistable_model}, of finding {\em minimal hypersurface models} of $X$.
 From our point of view, this amounts to computing the minimum of a certain function

 which tracks the valuation of invariants of the hypersurface $X$ with respect to the coordinate system defining a model.
-Our second observation is that this function extends naturally to a continous function on the full metric space $\B_K$ with very nice properties.
-More precisely, we have the following result.
+Our second observation is that this function extends naturally to a continuous function on the full metric space $\B_K$ with very nice properties.
+Using this function, the minimization problem governing semistable reduction is naturally a \emph{continuous} optimization problem on the metric space $\B_K$, rather than a discrete problem on its vertex set.